cloud-native-toolkit/site-developer-guide/docs/resources/workshop/cd.md

     ```

 1. Verify Application is deployed in **QA**
+    - Get ArgoCD's `admin` password by running `oc extract secrets/openshift-gitops-cluster --keys=admin.password -n openshift-gitops --to=-`
-    - Select ArgoCD from the Console Link and login using OpenShift login
+    - Select ArgoCD from the Console Link and login using `admin` and the password you just retrieved
     - Filter Applications by name `${TOOLKIT_PROJECT}-qa` (ie project01-qa)
     - Select the application `master-qa-${TOOLKIT_PROJECT}-app` (ie master-qa-project01-app)
         ![Argo CD App](images/argo-app.jpg)